Mini-XML 4.0 Programming Manual

 Return Value

-0 on success, -1 on failure
+true on success, false on failure

 Discussion

+This function sets the string value of an opaque node.
 The node is not changed if it (or its first child) is not an opaque node.

-Mini-XML 2.11 mxmlSetOpaquef
+mxmlSetOpaquef

 Set the value of an opaque string node to a formatted string.

-int mxmlSetOpaquef(mxml_node_t *node, const char *format, ...);
+bool mxmlSetOpaquef(mxml_node_t *node, const char *format, ...);

 Parameters